rcastrejon/project-safe/README.md

 After running the script, a backup of the original `.env` file will be created, just in case you need to restore it.
 Don't forget to remove the backup file before committing your changes.

+Finally, to setup the database schema, run the following command: `bun run db:push` while the database is running (You have to run this command every time you make a change to the database schema).

 To install dependencies:

 ```bash